Key Concepts

 Tier: 3

-What it is The optional limit case: a system can treat its own book/spec as an input to its maintenance and governance loops.
+What it is An optional advanced case: a system can treat its own operating Map, or a formal derivative of it, as an input to its maintenance and governance loops.

 Translation guide (one-time bridge, then use canon)